Tag Archive for: Sequelae

 Authors: Prateek Behera MS Ortho [1], Vikas Gupta MS Ortho [2], Shubhangi Gupta MS Ortho [3]

-[1] Department of Orthopaedics, AIIMS Bhopal, Madhya Pradesh, India.
+[1] Department of Orthopaedics, AIIMS Bhopal, Madhya Pradesh.

-[3] University of North Dakota, USA.
+[3] University of North Dakota, USA

 Address of Correspondence